lupyuen/remote-bl602/README.md

 [(Follow the updates on Twitter)](https://twitter.com/MisterTechBlog/status/1481794711744823296)

-This script runs on a Linux Single-Board Computer (SBC) to automagically Flash and Test BL602, with the latest upstream build of Apache NuttX OS.
+This script runs on a Linux Single-Board Computer (SBC) to automagically Flash and Test BL602, with the Latest Daily Build of Apache NuttX OS.

 See [scripts/test.sh](scripts/test.sh)